 Kashima Gatalympics

-One of the most unusual events in Japan, the Kashima Gatalympics are a muddy sports celebration taking place on the mudflats of the Ariake Sea.
+One of the most unusual events in Japan, the Kashima Gatalympics is a muddy sports celebration taking place on the mudflats of the Ariake Sea.
 Including races and sumo wrestling, the competitions are open to locals and visitors alike and leave everyone covered head-to-toe in mud.

 Get the best Japan Cheapo hacks direct to your inbox